Skip to main content

 Should I apply for SNAP?

 Eating healthy is a challenge at any age—but for older adults on a fixed or limited income, it can be even more difficult.
-The rising costs of grocerties have made it a strain for many people to get enough to eat daily.
+The rising costs of groceries have made it a strain for many people to get enough to eat daily.
 Sometimes, they’re forced to choose between eating dinner and paying for essentials like utilities and medication.

 If you’re having trouble affording groceries, SNAP can provide the extra financial wiggle room you need.
 You’ll have the power to make healthier food choices that help you feel better, prevent chronic disease, and stay independent for longer.